 3. Optimize for device type as matched to the appropriate stage of the customer journey.

 Once you’ve measured the data points, you can analyze each point in your funnel with an eye toward device type.
 Identify shortcomings that are specific to one device – and fix them.
 Instrument your mobile apps properly to maximize data collection for tablet and phone, as well as any other non-standard booking channels (i.e. set-top box, gaming station, smart TV, etc.).
-Ensure your booking funnel is optimized for each of these device types.
+Ensure your booking funnel is optimised for each of these device types.

 4. Ensure optimal content is driving quality traffic to your booking funnel.